 In part, we know the responsibilities of the elder/overseer/shepherd by how these terms were used in New Testament times.
 The title “elder” indicated someone who by reason of experience and wisdom were recognized as community leaders and examples.
 The word “overseer” (or “bishop”) suggested a manager or administrator.
 It carried the idea of someone who was a “steward”, that is, someone who was responsible for making sure that jobs get done and that the general welfare of the community is provided for.
 And finally, the word “shepherd” (or “pastor”) indicated a person who cared for the well-being of others.
 It suggested the idea of being responsible for protecting and providing for others.

 At Central, we are blessed to have a wonderful group of deacons.
 Like elders, deacons are a special class of functional leaders in the church.
-We know this because, like elders, the New Testament presents a list of qualifications which must be met before one can serve as a deacon (I Timothy 3:8-13).
+We know this because, like elders, the New Testament presents a list of qualifications that must be met before one can serve as a deacon (I Timothy 3:8-13).
 Further, the text makes clear that these men must maintain these qualifications to continue in this special area of service.

 The name “deacon” literally means "a servant" and suggests that they are assistants who serve under the supervision of the elders/overseers/shepherds.
-Their responsibilities are quite varied as they carry out many different types of service including, but certainly not limited to, ministering to the needy, visiting the sick, caring for the church’s property, and assisting at worship.
-Presently we are blessed with twelve very conscientious deacons at Central.
+Their responsibilities are quite varied as they carry out many different types of service, including, but certainly not limited to, ministering to the needy, visiting the sick, caring for the church’s property, and assisting at worship.
+Presently we are blessed with six very conscientious deacons at Central.